isomerpages/moe-lianhuapri/_ccas/Clubs & Societies/Robotics Club.md

 #### VR.VEX Programming

 During eCCA Zoom sessions, members continue to learn programming using various software platforms.
 Let’s take a look at some of the codes and programs created by members using SCRATCH.

+Controlling a VR Robot to clean up a coral reef

+(Collect as much trash as possible before the batteries run out of power)

 <iframe width="711" height="512" src="https://www.youtube.com/embed/Wl2nQVKNpfQ" title="Coral Reef Cleanup" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>